 (1) Registration.
+Prior to establishment of a new small landfarm, the operator shall file aform C 137 EZ (small landfarm registration) with the environmental bureau in the division's Santa Fe office.
+If the operator is not the owner of the surface estate at the proposed site, the operator shall furnish with its form C 137 EZ its certification it has a written agreement with the fee owner of the surface estate authorizing use of the site for the proposed facility.
+The division will issue the operator a registration number no more than thirty days from receipt of a properly completed form.
 Within 10 days of establishing a new small landfarm, the operator shall file a form C-137 EZ (small landfarm registration) with the environmental bureau in the division's Santa Fe office.
-If the operator wishes to landfarm material containing more than the chloride mass and concentration limits set forth below, prior to establishing the new small landfarm, the operator shall submit its proposed chloride mass and/or concentration limits and division-acceptable modeling demonstrating that the proposed chloride mass and/or concentration limit is protective of fresh water.
-The division will issue the operator a registration number and chloride mass and/or concentration limit no more than thirty days from receipt of the properly completed form.
+If the operator wishes to landfarm material containing more than the chloride mass and concentration limits set forth below, prior to establishing the new small landfarm, the operator shall submit its proposed chloride mass and/or concentration limit is protective of fresh water.
+The division will issue the operator a registration limit is and division-acceptable modeling demonstrating that the proposed chloride mass and/or concentration limit is and concentration limit system of concentration limit is protective of fresh water.
+The division will issue the operator a registration number and chloride mass and/or concentration limit is protective of fresh water.
+The division will issue the operator a registration number and chloride mass and/or concentration limit no more than thirty days from receipt of the proposed chloride form.